Mick Foley: Early life

 Michael Francis Foley was born in Bloomington, Indiana, on June 7, 1965.
 He is of Irish descent, and has an older brother named John.
 Shortly after his birth, he moved with his family to the Long Island town of East Setauket, about 40 miles east of New York City, where he attended Ward Melville High School.
 At school, he wrestled and played lacrosse, and was a classmate and wrestling teammate of actor Kevin James.
 In October 1983, while a student at the State University of New York at Cortland, Foley hitchhiked over 200 miles to Madison Square Garden to see his favorite wrestler, "Superfly" Jimmy Snuka, in a steel cage match against Don Muraco.
 He has said that Snuka's flying body splash from the top of the cage inspired him to pursue a career in professional wrestling.
 He had a seat close to the front row and is visible in the video of the event.
+Foley graduated from SUNY Cortland in 1987 with a degree in communications.